Nichelle Nichols, Lt. Uhura on ‘Star Trek,’ has died at 89 | Federal News Network

 “Last night, my mother, Nichelle Nichols, succumbed to natural causes and passed away.
 Her light however, like the ancient galaxies now being seen for the first time, will remain for us and future generations to enjoy, learn from, and draw inspiration,” Johnson wrote on her official Facebook page Sunday.
 “Hers was a life well lived and as such a model for us all.”

+Shatner tweeted Sunday: “I am so sorry to hear about the passing of Nichelle.
+She was a beautiful woman & played an admirable character that did so much for redefining social issues both here in the US & throughout the world.”

-“I shall have more to say about the trailblazing, incomparable Nichelle Nichols, who shared the bridge with us as Lt.
-Uhura of the USS Enterprise, and who passed today at age 89,” George Takei wrote on Twitter.
-“For today, my heart is heavy, my eyes shining like the stars you now rest among, my dearest friend.”
+George Takei, who shared the bridge of the USS Enterprise with her as Sulu in the original “Star Trek” series, called her trailblazing and incomparable.
+“For today, my heart is heavy, my eyes shining like the stars you now rest among, my dearest friend,” he tweeted.

-Takei played Sulu in the original “Star Trek” series alongside Nichols.
-But her impact was felt beyond her immediate co-stars, and many others in the “Star Trek” world also tweeted their condolences.
+Nichols’ impact was felt far beyond her immediate co-stars, and many others in the “Star Trek” world also tweeted their condolences.

-Celia Rose Gooding, who currently plays Uhura in “Star Trek: Strange New Worlds,” wrote on Twitter that Nichols “made room for so many of us.
+Celia Rose Gooding, who currently plays Uhura in “Star Trek: Strange New Worlds,” tweeted that Nichols “made room for so many of us.
 She was the reminder that not only can we reach the stars, but our influence is essential to their survival.
 Forget shaking the table, she built it.”

 “Star Trek: Voyager” alum Kate Mulgrew tweeted, “Nichelle Nichols was The First.
 She was a trailblazer who navigated a very challenging trail with grit, grace, and a gorgeous fire we are not likely to see again.”